The Myth of the First Thanksgiving: Separating Fact from Fiction

 The Myth of the Peaceful Feast

 The idea of a joyful, communal Thanksgiving meal between the Pilgrims and Indigenous people is largely a construct of 19th-century American nationalism.
-Which means the story gained traction during the Civil War, when President Abraham Lincoln proclaimed Thanksgiving a national holiday in 1863, framing it as a symbol of unity during a fractured nation.
-On the flip side, the historical record of the 1621 event, documented in the journals of Pilgrim leader Edward Winslow and other colonists, tells a different tale The details matter here..
+The story gained traction during the Civil War, when President Abraham Lincoln proclaimed Thanksgiving a national holiday in 1863, framing it as a symbol of unity during a fractured nation.
+Even so, the historical record of the 1621 event, documented in the journals of Pilgrim leader Edward Winslow and other colonists, tells a different tale Worth keeping that in mind.
+Surprisingly effective..

 What Really Happened in 1621?